Your phone system is your front-door entry to your business. It provides a first impression of your business to your callers. Make it a good one.

 Another thing that is important is not to mix business and personal greetings.
 When your employees forward their extensions to their cell phones or home phones they may not want their callers to hear their personal outgoing greeting message if a transferred call is not answered.

 Many good PBX systems allow blocking the caller from hearing a personal greeting from the destination voice mail.
-How is this done?
-As one example...The VoicePro can block the personal greeting by enabling its "call screening" feature...
+This can be done by enabling call screening...

 Call Screening works like this...
 Instead of connecting the caller when answered, it first plays their name to the recipient who needs to press a key to accept the call.
 If a cell phone's voice mail answers, it will not send back a key-press and the caller will not be connected.
 Instead the caller will be taken back and dropped into the business system's voice mail which has the appropriate business-related greeting.

 Your personnel may not always be available to take calls.
 After all, they are working.
 But it is just as important to take care of your customers or potential customers when they call.